anoushkas23/Spell-Checker/README.md

 # Spell-Checker
-This is a simple spell checker application which tells the user if the entered spelling is correct or incorrect.If incorrect
+This is a simple spell checker application which tells the user if the entered spelling is correct or incorrect.
+If incorrect, it gives alternate word suggestions to the user.